emjot/globalize3-validations/README.md

 ## Compatibility

 Works with rails 3.1 and 3.2.
+For rails 4, please see the README in the rails4 branch.

 Rails 3.0 is not fully supported (case insensitive validation doesn't work).